 - Cardiovascular Disease: Adenine base‑editing therapies targeting PCSK9 have shown substantial and sustained reductions in LDL cholesterol in early human studies, suggesting potential for one‑time, long‑lasting cardiometabolic interventions.

-How Far has CRISPR Technology Come Since 2012?
+How Far Has CRISPR Technology Come Since 2012?

 Since its introduction as a laboratory tool, CRISPR gene editing has advanced at an exceptional pace, mirroring broader progress across molecular medicine and fields such as clinical neuropharmacology: